newoatsoca/Paper-Trading-Website/README.md

 ---

 ## IDE
-This project was completed with the use of JetBrains' Pycharm
+This project was made with JetBrains' PyCharm